wangziqi2013/wangziqi2013.github.io/_posts/2019-01-02-Txn-Chopping.markdown

 conditions to obtain extra free parallelism.
 It is therefore easier to deploy transaction chopping compared with previous approaches, because no fundamental change to the system needs to be done.

+Transaction chopping must be done following a certain set of rules.
+The most crucial goal is that serializability must be maintained.
+To achieve this goal, the paper proposes using SC-graph to determine whether a given chopping of a transaction is legal (i.e. satisfies serializability).